YarekTyshchenko/dapr-reminder/README.md

 Simple Dapr app that uses Reminders
 ===================================

 Its really difficult to run more than one instance of a dapr app, so unfortunately we have to break out the nuclear hammer that is kubernetes.
-This stack requires `kind`, but it may work with others, you'll have to edit the requires files yourself.
+This stack requires `kind`, but it may work with others, you'll have to edit the required files yourself.

 How to start: